Comparison

 The Coordination Advantage

-The advantage of coordinated trade discovery over bilateral matching is not incremental -- it is structural.
-In a marketplace with many participants, bilateral platforms can only find trades where two users happen to want each other's exact items.
-The number of possible coordinated trades grows far faster as more participants join, because every new participant creates new paths through the preference network connecting users who previously had no way to trade.
+The advantage of SWAPS over bilateral matching is not incremental -- it is structural.
+In a marketplace with many users, bilateral platforms can only find trades where two users happen to want each other's exact items.
+SWAPS benefits from every new user, item, and want because each one can unlock more trade possibilities for the entire marketplace.

 Double Coincidence of Wants

 An economic constraint requiring that two trading parties each possess exactly what the other desires at the same time.
-This fundamental limitation of bilateral exchange makes direct asset-for-asset swaps between two parties statistically rare in markets with diverse, unique assets.
-Trade coordination eliminates this constraint by discovering coordinated trades across the entire marketplace.
+This fundamental limitation makes direct asset-for-asset swaps between two parties statistically rare in markets with diverse, unique assets.
+SWAPS reduces this constraint by surfacing opportunities across the entire marketplace.

 Frequently Asked Questions